On the cardinality of measures of maximal relative entropy for smooth skew products: Introduction and main results

 Foundational results of Kifer established existence and uniqueness of relative equilibrium states for random uniformly expanding transformations and identified quenched relative pressure with the principal Lyapunov exponent of the random transfer-operator cocycle \cite{Kifer92}.
 Bogenschütz developed parallel notions of metric entropy and pressure for random dynamical systems and proved a variational principle, in the framework commonly used nowadays \cite{Bogenschutz92}.
 Thermodynamic formalism for random systems has since been developed across a variety of settings: random symbolic dynamics \cite{BogenschutzGundlach1995ETDS,GundlachKifer2000DCDS,DenkerKiferStadlbauer2008DCDS,Stadlbauer2010StochDyn,Stadlbauer2017ETDS}; smooth expanding maps \cite{Kifer92,MSU11}; non-uniformly smooth expanding maps \cite{ArbietoMatheusOliveira03,StadlbauerSuzukiVarandas2021CMP}; and non-uniformly hyperbolic random interval maps (closed and open, with discontinuities) \cite{AtnipFroylandGonzalezTokmanVaienti2021CMP,AtnipFroylandGonzalezTokmanVaienti2023ETDS,AtnipFroylandGonzalezTokmanVaienti2024DM}; see also the references therein.

 Although the quenched relative thermodynamic formalism theory for random dynamical systems is extensive, results for systems generated by diffeomorphisms remain scarce outside the SRB setting (for SRB results, see \cite{Ledrappier-Young,BlumenthalYoung2019,DragicevicFroylandGonzalezTokmanVaienti2020TAMS,Alves2023,Liu2024} and the references therein).
-In particular, except in settings where Gibbs-type bounds are available, there is no general method for bounding the number of measures of relative maximal entropy, let alone the number of relative equilibrium states, in these settings.
-In this paper, we study how many measures of relative maximal entropy a skew product $\Theta(\omega,x)=(\theta(\omega),T_\omega(x))$ over an Axiom~A base may admit.
+In particular, except in settings where Gibbs-type bounds are available, there is no general method for bounding the number of measures of maximal relative entropy, let alone the number of relative equilibrium states, in these settings.
+In this paper, we study how many measures of maximal relative entropy a skew product $\Theta(\omega,x)=(\theta(\omega),T_\omega(x))$ over an Anosov base may admit.
 This question is part of an ongoing program to quantify the number of measures of maximal entropy across classes of systems.

 In the setting of smooth diffeomorphisms, Newhouse proved that $\mathcal C^\infty$ diffeomorphisms on compact smooth manifolds always admit a measure of maximal entropy \cite{Newhouse}.
 Buzzi later conjectured that for surface diffeomorphisms with positive topological entropy, there are at most countably many ergodic measures of maximal entropy \cite[Conjecture 1]{Buzzi1}.
-Sarig’s groundbreaking symbolic coding for \(C^{1+\alpha}\) surface diffeomorphisms confirmed this countability and also settled a conjecture of Katok on periodic-orbit growth \cite{Sarig2013}.
+Sarig’s groundbreaking symbolic coding for \(\mathcal C^{1+\alpha}\) surface diffeomorphisms confirmed this countability and also settled a conjecture of Katok on periodic-orbit growth \cite{Sarig2013}.
 This result was recently sharpened by Buzzi--Crovisier--Sarig, proving that $\mathcal C^\infty$ surface diffeomorphisms with positive entropy have only finitely many ergodic measures of maximal entropy, and exactly one in the transitive case, \cite{BCS}, which answered another of Buzzi's conjectures \cite[Conjecture 2]{Buzzi1}.